-- Research Scientist II Three (3) years as Research Scientist I - Senior Research Scientist Four (4) years as Research Scientist II - Principal Research Scientist Five (5) years as Senior Research Scientist
+- Research Scientist II Three (3) years as Research Scientist I - Senior Research Scientist Four (4) years as Research Scientist II

+• Principal Research Scientist - Five (5) years as Senior Research Scientist

 As used in this Handbook, "years of experience," "years in rank," and "years at Georgia Tech" are to be calculated as of July 1st of the year in which the promotion would take effect.
-Note: In the above and following sections, the term "Scientist" is used to indicate any one of the following: Scientist, Engineer, Technologist, or Associate.
+Note: In the above and following sections, the term "Research Scientist" is used to indicate any one of the following: Research Scientist, Research Engineer, Research Technologist, Research Associate, or Extension Professional.

-Requirements for professional registration and other legal or professional certification are not identified in these revised guidelines as prerequisites for promotion.
+The following sections describe the credentials, competency, and performance expected of the identified ranks.
+Requirements for professional registration and other legal or professional certification are not identified in these guidelines as prerequisites for promotion.
 Instead, these formal evidences of competency are expected to be provided by persons assigned to duties that require them.